 Make sure, however, to only drink it in moderate amounts.
 The high sugar content of any fruit juice can sometimes have serious negative repercussions, causing things like tooth decay.

 Oranges Can Lower Cholesterol

 Think about it: lowering your cholesterol by simply drinking that sweet tasty glass of pure orange juice!
 It’s the best kind of natural medicine.
-Because oranges are high in calcium they not only reduce inflammation in the body in general, but they can also help to prevent the kind of cholesterol that clogs your arteries. blood pressure and heart disease.
+A study was done that even showed that compounds found in citrus fruit peels called polymethoxylated flavones have the potential to lower cholesterol more effectively than some prescription drugs.
+Because oranges are high in calcium they not only reduce inflammation in the body in general, but they can also help to prevent the kind of cholesterol that clogs your arteries.

 The flavonoid hesperidin and magnesium contained in the oranges regulate and maintain the blood pressure as well.